 While drought and famine were rampant in Europe at the end of the 19th century, the United States was thriving.
-The impetus to Immigrate was powerful and Greeks begun arriving in the United States prior to the turn of the 20th century.
+The impetus to immigrate was powerful.
+Greeks began arriving in the United States prior to the turn of the 20th century.

-They came with their strength, determination and pride and raised strong families amidst economic struggle, prejudice and changing values.
+They came with their strength, determination, and pride and raised families amidst economic struggle, prejudice, and changing values.
 They relied on each other.
-Many of the immigrants expected to work and return to the homeland after earning sufficient capital and dowries for their families.
-However the Balkan Wars and World Word I prompted them to apply for U.S. citizenship and bring their families to America.
+Many of the immigrants expected to work and return to their homeland after earning sufficient capital and dowries for their families.
+However, the Balkan Wars and World Word I prompted them to apply for U.S. citizenship and bring their families to America.

-The Greeks came with a willingness to work as Fishermen, railroad workers and in lumber mills, to name a few occupations.
-As time passed, they saved their money and were able to implement their diverse skills as entrepreneurs.
-The resourceful Greeks opened restaurants, grocery stores, bakeries, Shoe shine parlors, taverns and barber shops.
-Following formal education in the United States many also became professionals such as dentists, physicians, lawyers and educators.
+The Greeks came with a willingness to work as fishermen, railroad workers, and in lumber mills, to name a few occupations.
+As time passed, they saved their money and were able to implement their diverse skills as entrepreneurs, opening restaurants, grocery stores, bakeries, shoe shine parlors, taverns, and barber shops.
+Following formal education in the United States, many also became professionals such as dentists, physicians, lawyers, and educators.

 Visit the Hellenic-American Cultural Center & Museum to view a complete slide show of this as well as any of the past exhibits.